ArthurZey/arthurzey.github.io/_pages/tag_about.md

 I have about a million and one things I'm passionate about that I want to get out of my brain and onto proverbial paper.

 Some of it is about me personally and my own history, experiences, and growth.
 Some of it is observations about the world, social and interpersonal dynamics, philosophy, psychology, and other not-about-me-directly things like TV.
-Some are in the style of date-specific [blog posts](/blog/), and some are "timeless", "living" posts...I haven't written any of the latter yet, but I have created a ton of [stubs](/stubs/) to give an indication of what I want to write about (and there are a [ton more I haven't created stubs for yet](https://github.com/ArthurZey/arthurzey.github.io/issues/4){:target="&lowbar;blank"}, too).
+Some content is in style of date-specific [blog posts](/blog/), and some content is captured in "timeless", "living" posts...I haven't written any of the latter yet, but I have created a ton of [stubs](/stubs/) to give an indication of what I want to write about (and there are a [ton more I haven't created stubs for yet](https://github.com/ArthurZey/arthurzey.github.io/issues/4){:target="&lowbar;blank"}, too).

 Frankly, a huge motive for me here is to create what amounts to an "Arthur wiki" or "Arthur user's guide".
 Whether you want to get to know me or you're just interested in my thoughts...
 Buckle up.